| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 with it.
 Most importantly, business leaders often fail to grasp

 the strategy needed to turn tough times into golden opportunities.
+That's particularly important now that we're fighting through an

-Let's start with Bernard Baruch's famous advice.
+extended period of tough times in the high-tech marketing business.
+The Winning Strategy Let's start with Bernard Baruch's famous advice.
 Baruch was a highly

 successful business investor who amassed enough wealth through shrewd